 Lee and Candy are actively involved in ag youth programs.

 What is one fact/experience/achievement no one knows about you?
-I was inducted as an honorary Gila Ridge FFA member for my work on the advisory board, the FFA barbeque, and the annual banquet.
+I was inducted as a honorary Gila Ridge FFA member for my work on the advisory board, the FFA barbecue and the annual banquet.

 Why are you a farm bureau member?
 We are Arizona Farm Bureau members because of their efforts to keep lawmakers informed of agricultural issues and for always fighting for American Agriculture.